openhatch/oh-mainline/docs/contributor/login_team_agreement.rst

 **Tunneling**: If you need to use the OpenHatch servers as the end of a tunnel, like an SSH tunnel, try to talk to Asheesh first to make sure your use is okay.
-(If you had to do in a hurry, try to tell him afterward.)
+(If you had to do it in a hurry, try to tell him afterward.)

 **Mail/News**: Don't use the OpenHatch servers for reading email.
 If you want to forward your email address somewhere else, that's fine; create a .forward file.